preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/index.rst

 Publishing
 ========================================

 This page and the pages available here, describes how these options work in Omnia 6.13.
-For Omnia 7.0 and later, see this page: :doc:`Publishing settings in Omni 7 </blocks/general-block-settings/index>`
+For Omnia 7.0 and later, see this page: (will soon be added).

 The following settings are available in Omnia 6.13: